rehanvipin/work/content/docs/whatnext.md

 I think I should learn these things because they might be useful at work:

 * Common design patterns (with examples?)
+* Should add a lifecycle section to angular?
+Maybe just link to the [docs?](https://angular.io/guide/lifecycle-hooks)

 No rush, gonna add things whenever I feel the need to (I believe that is the best way for me to learn) 🍃.